slime/slime/contrib/README.md

 See the top level README.md for how to use packages in this directory.

-Finally, the contrib `slime-fancy` is specially noteworthy, as it represents a meta-contrib that'll load a bunch of commonly used contribs.
-Look into `slime-fancy.el` to find out which.
+Finally, the contrib `sly-fancy` is specially noteworthy, as it represents a meta-contrib that'll load a bunch of commonly used contribs.
+Look into `sly-fancy.el` to find out which.